 The first time you step into a gym with a personal trainer, they don’t put you right to work on the chin-up bar.
-First, it’s all about taking stock of what you want to achieve.
-How do you stack up in terms of your goals?
+First, it’s all about taking stock of what you have, before you can talk about goals.

 Want that healthy nest egg?
 Get financially fit while you’re still a spring chicken